shirshelly/backend-wdata-code-challenge/README.md

 5. Testing:
    - Write unit tests and integration tests to ensure code reliability and correctness.
 6. Real World Data:
-   - Using a database that is being updated regularly with real world data.
+   - Use a database that is being updated regularly with real world data.